ManuNeuro/cortana/README.md

 ## News

-Done:
+**Done:**

-- Simplification of app launching
+- [x] Simplification of app launching

-- Adding preprompt options (persona, text, voice, role)
+- [x] Adding preprompt options (persona, text, voice, role)

-- Adding API key manager + encryption
+- [x] Adding API key manager + encryption

-In the future:
+**In the future:**

-- Adding more option for speech-to-text and text-to-speech.
+- [ ] Adding more option for speech-to-text and text-to-speech.

-- Adding pre-defined persona and roles in selection directly in the app
+- [ ] Adding pre-defined persona and roles in selection directly in the app

-- Adding a light icon when Cortana is listening in the active conversation
+- [ ] Adding a light icon when Cortana is listening in the active mode
+- [ ] Adding a shutdown button when in active mode

-- Adding a voice and record button to use with the passive conversation
+- [ ] Adding a voice and record button to use with the passive mode